 If you’re really concerned about liver spots then you need to be avoiding exposing your skin to high levels of UV as much as you can.
 Seek shade at the hottest parts of the day and keep skin covered!
-Afterall, those with pale skin may not have a tan, but will likely not have liver spots either…
+After all, those with pale skin may not have a tan, but will likely not have liver spots either…

 How to get rid of liver spots

 If you have liver spots then don’t worry, with the right treatments and products they can be lightened or removed.
-It’s a misconception that dark spots ‘melt away’ – in fact, they need to be removed up and out of the skin, the same as you would with a patch of dry skin or a spot.
+It’s a misconception that dark spots ‘melt away’ – in fact, they need to be moved up and out of the skin, the same as you would with a patch of dry skin or a spot.

-Because sun damage is the main cause of liver spots, it’s also important to make sure you apply SPF daily.
+It’s also important to make sure you apply SPF daily.
 Bioderma White Objective fluid not only contains SPF 25, but it works to lighten and even out the surface with a depigmentation action at the same time.

 Finish with a serum specially designed to target dark spots – Clinique Even Better Clinical Dark Spot Corrector visibly reduces dark spots, age spots and traces of past acne too!

 The Body Shop Vitamin C Microdermabrasion scrub, Bioderma White Objective fluid and Clinique Even Better Clinical Dark Spot Corrector are all great for removing dark spots

 Hands can suffer just as much as faces, after all, they’re often exposed to the sun without us even thinking about applying SPF to them.
 Slather on Neutrogena Norwegian Formula Visibly Renew hand cream, which makes skin soft and supple, while also helping to prevent new brown spots from forming, thanks to its SPF content.